Yum Brands beats Q2 sales forecasts on new stores, traffic

-Same-store sales, or sales at locations open at least a year, jumped 23%, which was higher than Wall Street expected.
-Last year, the company’s same-sales dropped 15% in the second quarter as the pandemic slowed customer traffic.
+Same-store sales, or sales at locations open at least a year, jumped 23%.
+Last year, the company’s sales dropped 12% in the second quarter as the pandemic slowed customer traffic.

 Net income rose 89% to $391.
 Adjusted for one-time items, the company earned $1.16 per share.
 That was also ahead of analysts’ forecast of 96 cents.

 Copyright © The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.